Brighton Dome: Corn Exchange

+The Corn Exchange was commissioned as the Prince Regent's riding school.
+The riding school measured 174 ft long, 58 ft wide, and 34 ft high.
+On 1 October 1868 the riding school officially became the town's corn exchange.
+A large sculpture of the goddess of corn Ceres by the artist James Woodford was installed in the entrance in 1934.

 The Studio Theatre

-The Studio Theatre stands on the original site of Mrs Fitzherbert's stables, which were built at the same time as the stables.
-After the stables the building was converted into Dome Cottage, the ivy-clad Dome Cottage as it once stood in New Road.
-This picturesque cottage with creeper-covered walls was once part of Regency Brighton and the historic home of Miss Annie Brown, who now lives in Grand Avenue, Hove.
-Originally the coachman’s cottage adjoining the Prince Regent’s private stables in the Royal Pavilion grounds, it stood on the present site of the Pavilion Theatre in New Road and was known as the Dome Cottage until it was pulled down in 1932.
-Miss Brown lived there with her parents for more than forty years while her father, Mr F. W. Brown, was works supervisor of the Pavilion Estate.
-She well remembers, at the age of seven, playing in the courtyard, which is now part of the theatre.
-This photograph shows Miss Brown’s parents at the cottage door.
-During the First World War it was always open to patients from the emergency hospital set up in the Dome and the Corn Exchange, and Miss Brown’s memories include many visitors from the Indian fighting contingent whom she helped to entertain.'
-After 1932 the building was converted into the Supper Rooms to the designs of Robert Atkinson and completed in 1935.
-It was later known as the Pavilion Theatre until 2012 when it was renamed The Studio Theatre.

-First World War
+The Studio Theatre stands on the site of stables which were built for Maria Fitzherbert, a long-term companion of the Prince Regent, in 1808.
+The stables were later demolished and, Supper Rooms were built on the site to the designs of Robert Atkinson and completed in 1935.
+It was converted into a theatre shortly afterwards.

+Later history

 During the First World War the Dome, as well as the Pavilion, was used to house injured Indian soldiers.
 It was thought that they would feel more at home in the Indian surroundings.
 Between 1 December 1914 and 15 February 1916 over 4,000 wounded Indian soldiers were nursed back to health at the makeshift hospitals set up inside the buildings of the Royal Pavilion estate.
 Three operating theatres were installed, one inside Brighton Dome itself.
-The India Gate, completed in 1921 and visible on the south side of the Pavilion Gardens, was a gift from the people of India, erected to commemorate their fallen soldiers.

-Music

-The suite that would become The Dark Side of the Moon was premièred at the Dome by Pink Floyd on 20 January 1972.
+The complex became a popular venue for concerts: the band, The Who, performed there in April 1967, and, the suite that would become The Dark Side of the Moon was premièred at the Dome by Pink Floyd on 20 January 1972.

 Brighton Dome staged the Eurovision Song Contest on 6 April 1974, when ABBA won for Sweden with the song "Waterloo".
 The UK's national selection show Eurovision: You Decide was held in the venue on 7 February 2018, hosted by Mel Giedroyc and Måns Zelmerlöw.

-Other events

-British YouTuber TommyInnit hosted a show at the Dome on 1 July 2022.
-The show included appearances by fellow YouTubers such as Jack Manifold, Ranboo, DanTDM and Nihachu.
-The show included a tribute to fellow Minecraft content creator Technoblade, whose death was announced the day prior.